 - Condensed cream of chicken soup: this can be substituted with condensed cream of mushroom soup.

 - Pasta water: this is a crucial step.
-Please do not forget to save some of the cooking pasta water.
+Please do not forget to save some of the pasta cooking water.
 It has a bit of starch from the pasta, which makes the sauce cling better to it.

 - Parmesan cheese: If you have the time, I recommend you shave or grate your own cheese.
-Believe me when I say it is ten times better.
-Store-bought grated cheese really doesn’t melt the same way as freshly grated cheese does.

 How To Make Chicken Tetrazzini